YomiCasual/fastestbooking-hiringtask/README.md

 # Fastest Booking Form

-The Live project can be accessed here[Fast Bookings](https://fastbookings-hiringtask.netlify.app/).
+The Live project can be accessed here [Fast Bookings](https://fastbookings-hiringtask.netlify.app/).

 ## About